tlemane/kmdiff/README.md

 ## Rationale

-kmdiff takes two read sets and outputs differentially represented k-mers between controls and cases.
+kmdiff provides differential k-mers analysis between two populations (control and case).
+Each population is represented by a set of short-read sequencing.
+Outputs are differentially represented k-mers between controls and cases.

 Statistical methods used in kmdiff are from:
 * Rahman, Atif, Ingileif Hallgrímsdóttir, Michael Eisen, and Lior Pachter.
 "Association mapping from sequencing reads using k-mers."
 Elife 7 (2018): e32920. https://doi.org/10.7554/eLife.32920.001